TheHive-Project/Cortex-Analyzers/responders/Slack/README.md

 ## Privacy & Security Considerations

 ### Channel Tagging
-When `Slack_CreateChannel` runs, it automatically adds a `slack:<channel_name>` tag to the case.
-This tag:
+When `Slack_CreateChannel` runs, it automatically adds two tags to the case:
-- Makes it easy to identify which Slack channel(s) are associated with a case
+- `slack:<channel_name>` - Human-readable channel name
+- `slack-id:<channel_id>` - Channel ID for fast direct lookups

-- Enables `Slack_SyncChannel` to reliably find channels without reconstructing names
+This enables `Slack_SyncChannel` to find channels instantly without searching through all workspace channels.

-- Can be manually added to sync additional channels (see warning below)
+### Syncing Existing Channels
+To sync a channel that wasn't created via `Slack_CreateChannel`:
+1. Invite the Slack bot to the channel
+2. Add `slack:<channel-name>` tag to the case
+3. (Optional) Add `slack-id:<channel-id>` for faster lookups
+   - Get the ID: right-click channel in Slack → "View channel details" → ID at bottom
+4. Run `Slack_SyncChannel`

 ### Multi-Channel Syncing
 `Slack_SyncChannel` will sync **all** channels that have `slack:` tags on the case: